 - Fully computerized medical record system integrated between inpatient and outpatient settings

-- Options for subspecialty training in echocardiography and electrophysiology
+- Options for subspecialty training in echocardiography and electrophysiology, and heart failure

 - Extensive ancillary support

 The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 You will be eligible to take the American Board of Internal Medicine's cardiology subspecialty examination for certification upon successful completion of the fellowship.
-Optionally, you may also take the examination for certification in echocardiography.
+Optionally, you may also take the examination for certification in echocardiography and nuclear medicine.

-The Cardiovascular Diseases Fellowship began in 1991.
-It is anticipated that three fellows will complete training in the program annually.
+The Cardiovascular Diseases Fellowship began in 1999.
+It is anticipated that four fellows will complete training in the program annually.